sellenth/QuoridorOnline/README.md

 - [x] have player turn sync with DB
 - [x] unify coordinate system for front and back
 - [x] serverless function recreates game state
+- [x] serverless function validates move
+- [x] realtime postgres websockets notify user of move

+Sunday 2/25

+- [x] handle win state
+- [ ] add friends list
+- [ ] invite friend to game
+- [ ] track what game a player is currently in
 - [ ] generate new table per game and initialize with default game state
-- [ ] serverless function validates move

 - [ ] flesh out email signup so it isn't hardcoded
 - [ ] alert user if signup procces goes wrong (email not confirmed, row not created)
 - [ ] update DB policies for table more secure access